Neil Gaiman: Sexual assault and misconduct allegations

 In July and August 2024, five women accused Gaiman of sexual assault and abuse.
 All five were interviewed on the Tortoise Media podcast Master: The Allegations Against Neil Gaiman.
 One, using the pseudonym "Claire", was also interviewed by The New York Times.
-Claire described non-consensual kissing and groping by Gaiman after meeting him at a book tour event, with Gaiman making a $60,000 payment to her in August 2022.
+Claire described non-consensual kissing and groping by Gaiman after meeting him at a book tour event, as well as a payment from Gaiman to her in August 2022.
 A woman identified as "K", who also first met Gaiman at a book signing, said that during their relationship he subjected her to painful sex that she "neither wanted nor enjoyed".

-Scarlett Pavlovich, a former nanny for Gaiman and Palmer's child, alleges that Gaiman sexually assaulted her within hours of their first meeting in February 2022.
-Pavlovich recalled that he said "Amanda told me I couldn't have you" after the assault; according to one of Palmer's friends, Palmer had previously told Gaiman "You could really hurt this person and break her; keep your hands off of her".
+Scarlett Pavlovich, a former nanny for Gaiman and Amanda Palmer's child, alleges that Gaiman sexually assaulted her within hours of their first meeting in February 2022.
+Pavlovich recalled that he said, "Amanda told me I couldn't have you" after the assault; according to one of Palmer's friends, Palmer had previously told Gaiman, "You could really hurt this person and break her; keep your hands off of her".
 Pavlovich said that Gaiman had anal sex with her in the presence of his son.